sls-reference-architectures/javascript-template/notes.md

 ### Upgrade commit

-In package.json, add `"types": "module"`
+In package.json, add `"type": "module"`
 Change .eslintrc.js to .eslintrc.cjs
 In .eslintrc.cjs, make it look something like: